 My error, I realized far too late, was that I'd applied my sunscreen on very damp skin.
 I'm always overheated when I leave my place.
 I tend to run hot in the first place, and have only a bedroom-window AC unit to cool my apartment.
 It's great when I'm not rushing around, but when I'm getting ready to leave... *sigh*

-In future I'll have to make sure I give myself enough time to cool down at home before I leave, at least so I can get my first layer on.
-If I don't, though, some of you are going to see me sunscreening up in the back of an Uber, or in a restaurant corner, or in coffee shops... you get the picture.
+Now I make sure I give myself enough time to cool down at home before I leave, at least so I can get my first layer on.
+If I don't, though, I sunscreen up in the back of an Uber, or in a restaurant corner, or in coffee shops... you get the picture.

 ombrelle sun facts